 3) Neighbor Principle:

 This principle extended the negligence beyond tortfeasor and immediate party.
 The question is raised that who might be affected by anyone’s negligence action.
-In this case, Mrs. Donoghue received ginger beer as a gift from her friend; so she was a neighbor and she will not count as the part of the contract.
+In this case, Mrs. Donoghue received ginger beer as a gift from her friend; so she was a neighbor and she will not count as part of the contract.
 Lord Atkin said that you must not cause any kind of injury to your neighbor.
 Then the Lawyer’s asked him who is my neighbor?
 He answered, “You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbor.”
-Lawyer’s asked another question that who then in law is my neighbor?
+The lawyer’s asked another question that who then in law is my neighbor?
 He said, “The answer seems to be persons who are so closely and directly affected by my act that I ought reasonably to have them in contemplation as being so affected when I am directing my mind to the acts or omission which are called in question.”
-In simple words, you can say that a person who should take proper and reasonable care to keep away the acts and omissions which he can reasonably foresee and predict that the particular act and omission which cause injury to the neighbor.
+In simple words, you can say that a person should take proper and reasonable care to keep away the acts and omissions which he can reasonably foresee and predict that the particular act and omission which cause injury to the neighbor.